Hypselodoris imperialis (Pease, 1860)

 ribbon height of about 9 mm.

-Big Island, Maui, Molokai, Oahu, Kauai, French Frigate Shoals, Pearl and Hermes Reef, Midway
+Big Island, Maui, Molokai, Oahu, Kauai, French Frigate Shoals, Pearl & Hermes Reef, Midway

 Kure: widely distributed in the western & central Pacific.